Lower bounds on non-local computation from controllable correlation: Lower bound from the controllable entanglement

 \subsection{Evaluating the lower bound in simple cases}

 Next, we begin exploring the value of the controllable entanglement for some simple gates.
 We do so numerically.
-In particular, we compute $\lambda_1$ and $\lambda_2$ for various explicit choices of gate.
-While for $\CNOT$ and gates related by local unitaries it is straightforward to guess the optimal choices of $\ket{\phi_1}$ and $\ket{\phi_2}$, for general gates we perform a numerical optimization procedure to find optimal values.
-A program is available online\footnote{\url{https://drive.google.com/file/d/1ibYEnM-tu69xH5hLS4IJxRh7R_C0EG8Z/view?usp=drive_link}} which the reader can download and run to study lower bounds on any chosen two qubit gate.
+In particular, we compute $\lambda$ for various explicit choices of gate.
+While for $\CNOT$ and gates related by local unitaries it is straightforward to guess the optimal choice of $\ket{\phi^1}$ and a suitable choice of $\ket{\phi^2}$, for general gates we perform a numerical optimization procedure to find these values.
+A program is available online\footnote{\url{https://drive.google.com/file/d/1fVHwtfde0H9wJ3QOVrTUSHkr2dhpink1/view?usp=drive_link}} which the reader can download and run to study lower bounds on any chosen two qubit gate.

 We describe our numerical approach briefly here and report our results in table \ref{table:lowerbounds}.
-To obtain our lower bound, we need to compute $\lambda_1$ and $\lambda_2$.
-Recall that $\lambda_1$ is equal to the entanglement of formation in system $Q\!:\!A$ with input $B$ chosen to be $\ket{\phi_1}$.
+To obtain our lower bound, we need to compute $\lambda$ and find an input for which $\rho^2_{QA}$ is separable, if it exists.
+Recall that $\lambda$ is equal to the entanglement of formation in system $Q\!:\!A$ with input $B$ chosen to be $\ket{\phi^1}$.
 The entanglement of formation has a closed form expression for two qubit systems \cite{hill1997entanglement} which we make use of.
-Because $E_f$ is convex in it's input state, we are assured that the maximizing choice of input on $B$ is a pure state.
+Because $E_f$ is convex in its input state, we are assured that the maximizing choice of input on $B$ is a pure state.

-To compute $\lambda_2$ is somewhat more challenging.
-Recall that $\lambda_2$ is defined as the minimal trace distance of a state on $Q\!:\!A$ to a separable state, when given input $\ket{\phi_2}$.
-To make use of pre-built optimization procedures over the space of separable states, we in fact compute the relative entropy of entanglement,